 - The statute of limitations has expired.
 The statutes of limitations vary according to the state.
 You may have as little as 1 year to 10 years from the time the implant was inserted or from the date you discovered the injury.
 No matter how long you have, times flies.
 We all know this.
 You must seek legal counsel immediately to first understand your rights, and second to know how long you have to file a lawsuit if that is what you choose to do.
 The sooner you do so, the sooner your attorneys can get started.
 Evidence in these kinds of cases and disappear or be harder to discover as time passes.
 And if the statute of limitations does expire, you have no recourse.
 It's over.
 The defense wins.
 And you do not get the compensation you deserve.

-These defense, though strong defenses in some cases, can be refuted.
+These defenses, though strong defenses in some cases, can be refuted.
 Your attorney, if hired in time, can develop strategies to weaken or disprove these defenses.

 It does not matter if the FDA did not recall the hernia mesh implant used in your hernia repair surgery.
 It certainly helps your case, though, if the FDA had recalled your specific product.